Kim Chaek University of Technology

 The university's programs in nuclear reactors, nuclear electronics, nuclear fuel and nuclear engineering specialize in training researchers and technical personnel.
 Graduates are reportedly posted to the Yŏngbyŏn Nuclear Research Center or to nuclear facilities in Pakch'ŏn-kun.

+It is considered one of the top universities of the country and described by some as the MIT of North Korea.

 History

-Kim Chaek University of Technology was originally part of Kim Il Sung University before it was established as the Pyongyang College of Technology (平壤工業大學) in 1948.
-In 1951, during the Korean War, the college's name was changed to Kim Chaek College of Technology (金策工業大學).
-(General Kim Ch'aek died in the war.)
+Kim Chaek University of Technology was originally part of Kim Il Sung University before it was established as the Pyongyang College of Technology in 1948.
+In 1951, during the Korean War, the college's name was changed to Kim Chaek College of Technology.

-In 1988, the college was elevated to a university (綜合大學).
+In 1988, the college was elevated to a university.
 Between 1981 and 1993, a large-scale construction program doubled the size of the campus to its present 400,000m2.

 Academics

-The university has 18 departments (學部) and about 80 programs (學科), about 10,000 students and 2,000 staff.
-There are 10 research institutes and one graduate school (博士院).
+The university has 18 departments and about 80 programs, about 10,000 students and 2,000 staff.
+There are 10 research institutes and one graduate school.
 There are 54 laboratories and a library with about 600,000 volumes.
 The campus has a total area of 400,000 square meters.

-The Science and Education Department (科學敎育部) under the Korean Workers Party Central Committee (朝鮮勞動黨中央委員會) exercises overall supervision, but the Department of Higher Education (高等敎育部) in the Ministry of Education (敎育省) manages administrative affairs.
-There are education bureaus under the people's committees in every city and/or province (市·都 人民委員會敎育局) that contribute to the formation of education policy, and the local education bureau could provide some input for the school.
+The Science and Education Department under the Central Committee of the Workers' Party of Korea exercises overall supervision, but the Department of Higher Education in the Ministry of Education manages administrative affairs.
+There are education bureaus under the people's committees in every city and/or province that contribute to the formation of education policy, and the local education bureau could provide some input for the school.

 As of 6 January 2007, Ri Won Chil is the vice president.

 In 2012, Nosotek cooperated with students from the Kim Chaek University of Technology to develop Pyongyang Racer, a racing video game released by the Koryo Tours travel agency to promote tourism in North Korea.

 Achievements

-In 2019 the university placed 8th in 2019's International Collegiate Programming Contest.
+In 2019, the university placed 8th in 2019's International Collegiate Programming Contest.